 Generic chatbots often just give you the "output."
 SuperKnowva is built for active recall.
 It’s about how you capture and process information.
 If you're looking for a better way to manage your study load, check out our AI-powered note-taking guide.

-Using AI to turn your own lecture notes into a personalized quiz isn't a shortcut—it’s building a more efficient gym for your brain.
-You’re still the one doing the reps.
-When you use AI to break down a 40-page research paper so you can find the core themes, that’s a jumping-off point for your own analysis, not a replacement for the reading.
+Using AI to turn your lecture notes into a personalized quiz is not a shortcut; it is a method for more effective study.
+You still engage with the material directly.
+When you use AI to break down a 40-page research paper to identify core themes, it provides a basis for your own analysis instead of replacing the reading.

 Critical Thinking: The Antidote to AI Hallucinations